guilhermodaguiar/guilhermodaguiar/README.md

 ### Hi there 👋

-### Java Backend Engineer • Cloud & DevSecOps Enthusiast • Platform Engineering
+### Java Backend Engineer • Cloud & Platform Engineering Enthusiast • DevSecOps

-My name is Guilhermo, and I am a Java Backend Developer with a strong passion for cloud engineering, DevSecOps, and platform engineering.
-I’m analytical, creative, and solution-oriented—fluent in Java, Spring Boot, React.js, and others.
+My name is Guilhermo, and I am a Java Backend Engineer with a growing focus on cloud-native technologies, platform engineering, DevSecOps, and observability.
+I enjoy understanding how systems communicate, scale, and operate in distributed environments, and I’m especially interested in Kubernetes, GitOps, cloud infrastructure, and developer enablement.

+I’m analytical, creative, and solution-oriented, with experience in Java, Spring Boot, React.js, and modern software engineering practices.
-I completed a retraining program in Full Stack Development at NOVI Hogeschool of Applied Sciences in the Netherlands, which laid the foundation for my transition into software development.
-In early 2024, I strengthened my skills through an intensive Java Developer program at Sogeti, a part of Capgemini.
-Since then, I have applied my knowledge in professional assignments, starting at TenneT TSO and now at Delta Fiber NL, a leading telecom operator rolling out high-performance fiber-to-the-home networks under the DELTA and Caiway brands.
-I’m proud to contribute to their mission of expanding gigabit-speed connectivity across the Netherlands.
+My journey into tech started with a Full Stack Development retraining program at NOVI Hogeschool of Applied Sciences in the Netherlands, which laid the foundation for my transition into software development.
+In early 2024, I further strengthened my backend engineering skills through an intensive Java Developer program at Sogeti, part of Capgemini.

+Since then, I have contributed to several professional assignments, including projects at TenneT TSO and Delta Fiber Nederland.
+Today, I’m excited to continue my journey at the Dutch Railways (NS), where I’m developing further as a Platform & Cloud Engineer, working with cloud-native platforms, observability, and modern infrastructure practices.

+I’m currently expanding my knowledge in:
+> - Kubernetes & cloud-native engineering
+> - Platform engineering & developer enablement
+> - Observability with OpenTelemetry and Datadog
+> - GitOps & CI/CD
+> - Infrastructure as Code & DevSecOps

+I’m also working toward certifications such as:
+CKAD (Certified Kubernetes Application Developer) Spring Certified Professional
+AWS Certified Developer – Associate
+HashiCorp Terraform Associate

-I’m also working toward certifications such as CKAD, Spring Certified Professional (2024), AWS Certified Developer – Associate, HashiCorp Terraform, and GitHub Advanced Security.
-In addition to getting certified I'm also working on a website for my son, from scratch, where he can share his paintings through the years.
+Beyond certifications, I enjoy building personal projects and continuously learning through hands-on experimentation.
+One of my personal projects is a website for my son where he can share his paintings and creative work over the years.

-In addition, I like doing volunteer work, recently at DIGIWIJS 3.0, a Utrecht-based initiative helping people with limited IT knowledge develop digital skills.
+Outside of engineering, I enjoy volunteer work and recently contributed to DIGIWIJS 3.0, a Utrecht-based initiative helping people with limited digital skills become more confident with technology.
-I’m always excited about tackling new challenges and contributing to innovative projects.
-In my free time, I enjoy painting and experimenting in the kitchen.
+In my free time, I enjoy painting, exploring urbanism and infrastructure systems, and experimenting in the kitchen.
+I’m always excited to learn, collaborate, and contribute to innovative engineering challenges.